 Darling Brew, a craft brewery based in the town of Darling in the Western Cape, has been officially declared as Africa’s first carbon neutral brewery!
-Our sustainability journey starts with our passion for the conservation of our environment and the beautiful animals we have encountered on our travels.
+Our sustainability journey starts with our passion for the conservation of our environment and the beautiful animals we have encountered.

 The Brewery is expected to offset a total of 687.96 tons of CO2 over the next year.
 This will be equivalent to having eliminated the same amount of carbon from the environment as 17 829 tree seedlings having grown for 10 years.
 To become Africa’s first carbon neutral brewery, Darling Brew has calculated their carbon footprint by means of a greenhouse gas audit.

 The carbon footprint is offset through impactChoice, a provider of end-to-end environmental sustainability solutions, who also ensure the emissions are offset via responsible carbon capturing and reduction projects.
 In 2016, Darling Brew released Africa’s first carbon neutral beer, Blood Serpent, with the intention of later extending it across the range.
 Blood Serpent was seen as a catalyst within the African beer industry, especially towards decarbonisation and company buy-in for carbon neutrality.
 The beer was celebrated for being an innovation, not only within the craft beer industry, but towards sustainability in Africa.

 It’s not about doing what we like with our operations and just offsetting our impact.
 It’s about our commitment to continuously reducing our carbon footprint as much as possible whilst using the offsetting process as a way of further redressing our impact.